raspberrypilearning/burping-jelly-baby/worksheet.md

 1. Insert the paper clips into a jelly baby so that they are close to each other but not touching.

-1. Now attach the free ends of the jumper leads into `GPIO 3` and any `GND` pin.
+1. Now attach the free ends of the jumper leads to `GPIO 3` and any `GND` pin.

 ## Sound of a burp!